buildingSMART/IFC4.x-IF/tests/AL01/README.md

 ![Alt text](Dataset/Test_case_dependency.PNG "Dependency between tests")

 To perform a certain test in this series, developers can start from the very beginning (AKA.
 PS01) to build all the prerequisites independently, or based on outcomes from prerequisites tests.

+This particular Test aims to test the implementation of alignment in IFC 4.3.
+It is based on the PS01, which defines the overall context of the project (geometric representation context and projection to a map coordinate system), and TR01, which defines a terrain model as existing environment.
+This test will test the creation of alignment geometry and its visualization.
+The alignments created in this Test will be used as the linear positioning based for subsequent Tests.
+As the shared data required by all the subsequent tests, the alignments created in this Test will also be key for the final model federation (MF01).

 <details>
 	<summary>Main IFC concept involved in this test</summary>